protofire/Cardano-SmartDB/docs/usage.md

 Visit `http://localhost:3000` in your browser to view the example project in action.

-For detailed instructions on how to use the example project, refer to its [README](../example/README.md) file located within the `example` folder.
+For detailed instructions on how to use the example project, refer to its [README](../example/README.md) file located within the `example` folder or [GitBook](https://protofire-docs.gitbook.io/smartdb-example).

 ### Custom Entities